MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

-While applying IFS, the total differential privacy noise variance on the synthetic dataset is reduced (remains the same on the mean vector, reduced on the covariance matrix).
 Using feature level clustering not only mitigates the false feature correlation error but also helps to reduce the noise variance.
 Generally, the synthetic datasets generated with less noise will have better utility.